citrix-openstack/blogentries/RDO+XS+Neutron.md

 `packstack --answer-file=<ANSWER_FILE>` instead of `packstack --all-in-one`.

 *Note: After the above steps, OpenStack is installed and its services should begin running at the moment.
-But we should do some additional work with XenServer*
+But we should do some additional work to modify the environment to use XenServer*

 ##### 4. Configure GuestVM/Hypervisor communications
 4.1 Ensure XenServer network *os-int-net* has an interface attached to the Guest VMs